OliverCullimore/geo-energy-data/README.md

 # Geo Energy Data

-A simple Go application that periodically gets energy data from the geotogether.com API and stores it in an InfluxDB database.
+A Go application that periodically gets energy data from the geotogether.com API and stores it in an InfluxDB database.

 ## Prerequisites